DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Motivations

 \subsection{What defines a good backdoor in encoders}

 In the early exploration of backdoor attacks in SSL, several threat models have been discussed.
 For example, \cite{saha2022backdoor} introduces the poisoned samples into the target category image set and CTRL~\cite{li2023embarrassingly} proposes an end-to-end backdoor attack by implanting backdoor to upstream task and downstream task together.
 When isolating their encoders, the backdoor samples stand out at the representation level.
 The threat model gets clearer when BadEncoder~\cite{jia2022badencoder} proposes the embedding-level backdoor attack where that upstream task is isolated and the triggered samples ought to mimic the target-class embedding to cause backdoor.
 However, in \cite{tao2024distribution}, researchers suggest that encoders generate out-of-distribution embeddings for triggered inputs, which makes it feasible to detect backdoors via defenses like DECREE ~\cite{feng2023decree}.
-To improve the stealthiness , \cite{tao2024distribution} presents a new attack by limiting the distributional distance between the backdoor embeddings and the clean embeddings, namely DRUPE.
+To improve the stealthiness, \cite{tao2024distribution} presents a new attack by limiting the distributional distance between the backdoor embeddings and the clean embeddings, namely DRUPE.
 An increasing number of research efforts are being made towards more stealthy backdoors while effectively inducing misbehavior in models.

 To testify to the assertion and substantiate the challenge of stealthy backdoors, we provide a visualization of the embeddings associated with certain SSL backdoor attacks in Figure \ref{fig: visualization} via PCA.
-As shown, attacks like BadEncoder and CTRL (see Figure \ref{fig: visual ctrl}) can be easily detected in the embedding space by any clustering algorithms, even for attacks imperceptible in the image space, such as CTRL.
-As the motivation suggested by \cite{jia2022badencoder, tao2024distribution}, an ideal encoder backdoor misleads the downstream tasks by altering the embedding of any triggered input to be close to the target-class representations.
-DRUPE is stealthier than its predecessors as visualized in Figure \ref{fig: visual drupe} and bypasses detection methods like DECREE.
-Therefore, we are motivated to develop a backdoor detector that is robust to any attacking scenarios, specifically for both out-of-distribution embeddings or ideally mixed embeddings.
+As shown, attacks like BadEncoder and CTRL (see Figure \ref{fig: visual ctrl}) can be easily detected in the embedding space by any clustering algorithms, even for attacks imperceptible in the image space like CTRL.
+As the motivation suggested by \cite{jia2022badencoder, tao2024distribution}, an ideal backdoor in encoder misleads the downstream tasks by altering the embedding of triggered input to be close to the target-class representations.
+DRUPE is stealthier than its predecessors as visualized in Figure \ref{fig: visual badencoder}, \ref{fig: visual drupe} and bypasses detection methods like DECREE.
+Therefore, we are motivated to develop a backdoor detector that is robust to any attacking scenarios, specifically for either out-of-distribution embeddings or ideally mixed embeddings.